Dr. Felix Chua graduated from the University of London with undergraduate prizes and a university distinction.

 At the end of 2011, with Mr I Hunt, he commenced the regional endobronchial ultrasound (EBUS) service, at St George’s.
 This is a minimally invasive technique for sampling lymph glands to help diagnose and stage lung cancer as well as other lung conditions.

-Dr Draper undertakes clinics at Queen Mary’s Hospital, Roehampton.
-He is also undertakes a rapid access clinic at St George’s and contributes to the interstitial lung disease service.
+Dr Draper undertakes a rapid access clinic at St George’s.
 He has contributed to the development of “near patient tests” in the form of ultrasound of the chest at St George’s Hospital.
 This allows rapid and safe investigation of chest disease in the clinics and on the wards.

 Dr Draper is an advanced life support instructor for the UK resuscitation council.